wp-plugins/kudobux-testimonial-widget/assets/readme.txt

 == Screenshots ==

-1.Screenshot-1.png is the signup screen where you start your registration process by signing in with Facebook or Twitter 2.Screenshot-2.png is your dashboard area where you select which social feeds you want to show on your website 3.Screenshot-3.png is your widget customization area where you customize the look and feel of your widget 3.Screenshot-4.png the widget on your wp-blog
+1.Signup screen where you start your registration process by signing in with Facebook or Twitter 2.Dashboard area where you select which social feeds you want to show on your website 3.Widget customization area where you customize the look and feel of your widget 3.Sample Demo on your blog

 == Upgrade Notice ==
 We will always alert you via email or your dashboard when there are new updates and awesome improvements to the product
+- Just do a normal upgrade.

 == Changelog ==